 Data mapping is one of the terms that we hear the most around our office.
 It's not a surprise.
 Data mapping is perhaps the most vital part of business-to-business data integration, and it plays a crucial role in the EDI translation process.

-EDI mapping happens through creating a file that will be used to translate one data format into another (e.g., converting EDIFACT to flat file).
-Applications that facilitate this process generates this file or so-called 'map'.
-EDI mapping is essential when EDI connections are built for example between legacy systems that use, e.g. EDIFACT or proprietary in-house formats.
+EDI mapping happens through creating a file that will be used to translate one data format into another (e.g., converting EDIFACT to a flat file).
+Applications that facilitate this process generate this file or so-called 'map'.
+EDI mapping is essential when EDI connections are built, for example, between legacy systems that use, e.g., EDIFACT or proprietary in-house formats.

 Poor quality data negatively affects the satisfaction of companies with EDI.
-While in theory, you would expect that EDI will provide good quality data, it is not always the case.
+While, in theory, you would expect that EDI will provide good-quality data, it is not always the case.
 All trading partners expect to receive good quality, reliable and relevant information.
-This is why EDI service providers need to emphasize a higher degree alignment between the sender and receiver of EDI transactions for improved processing and efficiency.
+This is why EDI service providers need to emphasize a higher degree of alignment between the sender and receiver of EDI transactions for improved processing and efficiency.